-When you've started a personal training business, you know that clients are the lifeblood that keeps your business working.
-By signing up and maintaining new clients, you can receive the revenue necessary to pay for overhead and make your personal training business a success.
-Marketing is a vital part of any business, so advertising for your services can help pique the interests of those who need you most.
-Even without a large advertising budget, you can entice potential clients to test your services.
+When you run your own personal training business, clients are the lifeblood that keeps your business going.
+By signing up new clients, you receive the revenue necessary to pay for overhead and make your personal training business a success.

 Video of the Day